balajig18/selenium-grid4/README.md

 # selenium-grid4
- Selenium Grid with Opentelementry tracing using Jaeger
+ Selenium Grid with Opentelemetry tracing using Jaeger